East-West Passenger Rail

+As of 2024, East-West Rail service development is in the initial planning and development stage; construction of the Inland Route (Boston-Springfield Northeast Regional extension) phase of project is expected to begin by Spring 2027.
+While East-West Rail has typically been discussed in relation to establishing frequent services between Boston and Albany, initial funding for the project only covers the Inland Route phase.

 History

 Previous services

-The Boston and Worcester Railroad was chartered June 23, 1831 and construction began in August 1832.
+The Boston and Worcester Railroad was chartered June 23, 1831, and construction began in August 1832.
 The line opened in sections: to West Newton on April 16, 1834; to Wellesley on July 3; to Ashland on September 20; to Westborough in November 1834; and the full length to Worcester on July 4, 1835.
-The Western Railroad was chartered February 15, 1833 and incorporated March 15, 1833 to connect the B&W to the Hudson and Berkshire Railroad at the New York state line.
+The Western Railroad was chartered February 15, 1833, and incorporated March 15, 1833, to connect the B&W to the Hudson and Berkshire Railroad at the New York state line.
 Construction began in 1837, and the Eastern Division to the Connecticut River in Springfield opened on October 1, 1839.
 The Western Division, through the Berkshire Hills, opened in sections from both ends from the state line to Pittsfield May 4, 1841, West Springfield to Chester May 24, 1841, Springfield to West Springfield (across the Connecticut River) July 4, 1841, Pittsfield to "Summit" August 9, 1841, and Chester to Summit September 13, 1841.

-In 1870, the east-west line operators were consolidated into the Boston and Albany Railroad.
+In 1870, the east–west line operators were consolidated into the Boston and Albany Railroad (B&A).
 The New York Central and Hudson River Railroad leased the B&A for 99 years from July 1, 1900.
-This lease passed to the New York Central Railroad in 1914; throughout this, the B&A kept its own branding in the public eye.
+This lease passed to the New York Central Railroad (NYC) in 1914; throughout this, the B&A kept its own branding in the public eye.
 At its peak in 1912, the B&A operated 12 Boston-Albany round trips, one Boston-Pittsfield round trip, and as many as 10 Pittsfield-North Adams round trips.
 The NYC merged into Penn Central on February 1, 1968.
 By the early part of the 20th century, commuter rail service was provided east of Worcester, with intercity rail continuing on west.
 During the 1940s period of peak passenger volume, the New Haven Railroad (with the cooperation of the New York Central) ran several Boston-New York City trains along the route to Worcester and Springfield and then south.
 The service included an overnight train with sleeping car service.
-The last passenger service to run on the line before the creation of Amtrak was an unnamed Chicago-bound successor to the New York Central's New England States in April 30, 1971.
+The last passenger service to run on the line before the creation of Amtrak was an unnamed Chicago-bound successor to the New York Central's New England States on April 30, 1971.